codemagic-ci-cd/codemagic-docs/content/yaml/yaml.md

 ### Scripts

 Scripts specify what kind of application is built.
 This is where you can specify the commands to test, build and code sign your project.

+    scripts:
+      - flutter test
+      - |
+        #!/usr/bin/env python3

+        print('Multiline python script')
+      - name: Build for iOS
+        script: flutter build ios

 There are example scripts available for building a [Flutter application](./building-a-flutter-app/), [React Native application](./building-a-react-native-app/), [native Android application](./building-a-native-android-app/) or a [native iOS application](./building-a-native-ios-app/).

 ### Testing